saadhafa/recipes-app/README.md

 ### Prerequisites

-You Most have Node and NPM installed on you Machine or you can use docker to start The app in this case all you need is to install docker
+You Most have Node and NPM installed on you'r Machine

 ### Installing